ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 #### 5.1.
 Check the webmethod output csv file in Envizi S3 data service

-The webmethods integration workflow should have fetched the data from Turbonomic, transforms into Envizi specific format and pushes the .csv file into Envizi's aws data service S3 folder.
+The webmethods integration workflow fetches the data from Turbonomic, transforms into Envizi specific format and pushes the .csv file into Envizi's AWS data service S3 folder.

 You can view the status of the file in `Envizi -> Admin -> Data Flow Automation -> File Delivery Status`